Japan stocks retreat from 33-year peak ahead of Fed policy decision

 In the meantime, investors will continue to favour stocks with high dividends, which are due to be paid at the end of this month, Kamitani added.

-Shipping .ISHIP.T was the best performer among the Tokyo Stock Exchange's 33 industry groups, climbing 0.55%.
+Shipping .ISHIP.T, which has been a top performer among the Tokyo Stock Exchange's 33 industry groups, declined 0.3% after five days of gains.

 "A peak in crude oil prices is probably close," Kamitani said.

-Among individual shares, standout decliners included materials maker Teijin 3401.T and drugmaker Sumitomo Pharma 4506.T, each losing about 3.4% to make to the bottom of the Nikkei leaderboard.
+Among individual shares, materials maker Teijin 3401.T and drugmaker Sumitomo Pharma 4506.T lost 3.8% and 4.2%, respectively, to make it to the bottom of the Nikkei leaderboard.

-Of the Nikkei's 225 components, 133 fell versus 90 that rose, with two trading flat.

 ((Kevin.Buckland@thomsonreuters.com;))